xandrei08/OnlineStore-PoC-2025/README.txt

 # Online Store Project - Proof of concept

-Acesta este un proiect simplu de portofoliu utilizând Tailwind CSS pentru stilizare.
+This is a simple portfolio project using Tailwind CSS for styling.

 ## Înainte de a începe

-1. Clonează sau descarcă proiectul:
+1. Clone or download the project:

-2. Instaleaza dependitele - npm install
+2. Install the dependencies - npm install

-3. Ruleaza Tailwind  - npm run watch.
+3. Run Tailwind - npm run watch.